b06601024/Coursera-IBM-Data-Analyst/Data Analysis with Python/Peer-graded Assignment/README.md

 Hi MATE~
-Please chech the Jupyter Notebook to grade my assignment.
+Please check the Jupyter Notebook to grade my assignment.

 The Q1 ~ Q10 refer to each output and results.